skyssolutions/lynxchan/src/be/Readme.txt

 thumb: image to be used for generic thumbnails.
 loginPage: template to be used for the login screen.
 accountPage: template to be used for the account page.
+recoveryEmail: template to be used for the e-mail sent after a recovery request is created.
+resetEmail: template to be used for the e-mail sent after the account's password is reset.

 Settings files that goes into the settings directory: general.json: